Michigan Court Records

 What is Back Child Support in Michigan?

 Back child support in Michigan refers to the overdue or past-due amounts owed by the payer to the state (for persons receiving public assistance) or to the payer’s child.
-Another name for this owed money is arrearages.
+Another term for this owed money is arrearages.

 How Do I Get Back Child Support Paid in Michigan?